jeffbarnette/SEA_Advocate_Matcher/ENVIRONMENT.md

 # Environment Configuration

+> **📝 Disclaimer**: This environment configuration guide serves as an example of detailed setup documentation.
+In a real-world project, you would customize the environment variables, configuration options, and troubleshooting steps to match your specific deployment requirements and infrastructure.

 This document explains how to set up and configure environment variables for the Solace Advocate Matcher application.

 ## Quick Start